BitsInMyBlood/100-days-of-code/log.md

 **Today's Progress:** Back in action after a much needed Christmas vacation.
 Continuing the section on regular expressions.

 **Thoughts:** Continuing to hone my regular expression chops.

+### Day 35 January 8, 2019

+**Today's Progress:** Finishing up the regular expressions section of the javascript module on FCC

+**Thoughts:** Sometimes, these regular expressions seem like magic.